Project / Historic

 Skin repair

-The original storm water management had to be understood throughout the castle, including the internal rainwater pipes, roof gullies, external gargoyles and ground drainage.
-Lutyens waterproofed the castle with a bituminous skin place deep within the walls.
-To repair this skin, the stones courses at the base of the castle had to be removed while the remainder stayed in place, requiring a complicated temporary works strategy.
+The original storm water management relied on a waterproofing system designed by Lutyens that involved placing a bituminous skin deep within the walls.
+To repair this skin, the stone courses at the base of the castle had to be removed while the remainder stayed in place, requiring a complicated temporary works strategy.

 Weatherproof roof

-The flat roof is roughly equivalent to two international football pitches.
-In order to lay a new waterproof system, 2,355 granite blocks weighing 680 tonnes had to be removed and then reinstated.
+The flat roof presented an even greater challenge.
+To start with, its area is roughly equivalent to two international football pitches.
+In order to lay a new waterproof system, 3,500 granite blocks, weighing up to 1.4 tonnes each, had to be removed and then refitted.
 This involved moving and reassembling entire battlements and large sections of the castle walls.